andrsbtrg/maple/README.md

 # Maple

-### Automate your model Quality Check with Speckle and Maple
+## Automate your model Quality Check with Speckle and Maple

-### About:
+### About

 Maple is a library designed to write simple code that can check different attributes of a Model in Speckle.

 Using Maple you can write `test specs` that check any parameter or quantity inside the project model.

-`Maple` can be integrated into [Speckle Automate]() to run the quality check tests on a continuous integration and ensure project standards.
+`Maple` can be integrated into [Speckle Automate](https://speckle.systems/blog/automate-with-speckle/) to run the quality check tests on a continuous integration and ensure project standards.

-### Get started:
+### Get started

-To run locally:
+Simple case:

 ```py
 import maple as mp